awhmaisy/275-striders-cooked/README.md

 **test readme**
 striders team / acad 275 / content build
-# teal design firm:
+# striders shoes site

-**a project for ACAD-275, a course at USC's iovine and young academy.** welcome to the striders team project! our mission is to revolutionize the way you interact with your footwear through innovative customization. dive into a world where your shoes are not just an accessory, but a canvas for your personal expression.
+**the teal design firm worked on this site for ACAD-275, a course at USC's iovine and young academy.** welcome! our mission is to revolutionize the way you interact with your footwear through innovative customization. dive into a world where your shoes are not just an accessory, but a canvas for your personal expression.

 this site was made by the striders team for the acad-275 course at usc's iovine and young academy. through the course, we learned to use html, css, javascript, and jquery to create a website.

+visit the site here: https://medler.webdev.iyaserver.com/acad275/Striders/main-page.html

 ## skills learned and used